mattb20/CV/README.md

 independent, more focused sessions studying topics they were struggling with.
 While at the college I had to write a log book each week detailing what I had learnt about how Mathematics is taught in school.
 I also did a special project which involved coaching students about exam technique.
-After my time had finished I wrote a report summarising all that I had learnt which was marked by my university tutors, and gave a presentation to my fellow undergraduate students explaining my project and the skills I'd developed at my time at the college.
+After my time had finished I wrote a report summarising all that I had learnt, and gave a presentation to my fellow undergraduate students explaining my project and the skills I'd developed at my time at the college.

 On graduating from Queen Mary, I began a PGCE at King's College London in Secondary Mathematics.
 Here, I had the opportunity to work with tutors who were engaged in active research in Mathematics education.